About the project

 Acknowledgment

-The project has started as PhD research in Comparative Literature at the University of Montreal,
+The project was initiated as a PhD research in Comparative Literature at the University of Montreal, under the supervision of Prof. Dr. Jean-Claude Guédon.

 ^